Aetopia/Stonecutter/README.md

         - Run Stonecutter from the Windows Start Menu.

-- Once selected, Stonecutter will launch and patch the game.
+- Stonecutter will launch and patch Minecraft: Bedrock Edition.

 ## FAQ